Get Your Gunn

 "Get Your Gunn" is a song by American rock band Marilyn Manson.
-It was released as the lead single from their debut studio album, Portrait of an American Family (1994).
+It was released on June 9, 1994 as the band's debut single and is from their debut studio album, Portrait of an American Family (1994).
 The song was written by the band's eponymous vocalist along with original guitarist and bassist Daisy Berkowitz and Gidget Gein, respectively, and was produced by Manson with Trent Reznor.
-"Get Your Gunn" was inspired by the murder of abortionist David Gunn by an anti-abortion activist, an event which angered Manson.
+"Get Your Gunn" was inspired by the murder of abortion provider David Gunn by an anti-abortion activist, an event which angered Manson.
 The song also took influence from Manson's lifelong fascination with abortion and an interaction he had with an anti-abortion protester.

 A gothic rock and hard rock song, the track received a mostly positive response from music critics, who described it as both nightmarish and well-produced, while Manson garnered acclaim for his vocal performance.
 The song features saxophone played by Sugarsmack vocalist Hope Nicholls, and an audio sample of the televised suicide of R. Budd Dwyer.
 According to Berkowitz, the writing of the song marked a change of direction for Manson, after which he began to write more politically-charged songs.
 "Get Your Gunn" was blamed by the political right in the United States for the Columbine High School massacre, and multiple critics have deemed it one of the most controversial songs of all time.
 Its music video was directed by Rod Chong and released in 1994.
 The clip garnered acclaim from critics, and the song reached number 11 on the Canadian Hot 100, three years after its initial release.